 Having a Legionella Risk Assessment in place is for many people a legal requirement under Health & Safety law.
 If you are a Landlord, Letting Agent, Employer or in charge of or responsible for a property and in some cases even if you work from home then you should have a Legionella Risk Assessment in place and regularly reviewed.

 Legionella Risk Assessments need to be carried out by someone who is competent to determine the possible risk from Legionella bacteria.
 To remain valid a risk assessment should be reviewed at least once every two years.
 Simply not having a risk assessment in place could be seen by the courts as a breach of health & safety law.

-Each risk assessment involves one of our team calling to your property, carrying out an inspection of your hot & cold-water system, inspecting control & prevention records, assessing any training requirements, carrying out water testing (if required) and completing a written Legionella Risk Assessment based on the findings of the inspection.
+Each risk assessment involves one of our team calling to your property, carrying out an inspection, inspecting control & prevention records, assessing any training requirements, carrying out water testing (if required) and completing a written Legionella Risk Assessment based on the findings of the inspection.

 We carry out three types of Legionella Risk Assessments;